awilsoncs/RPGWorldGen/name_gen/langs/readme.txt

 Language Construction:

 Required parameters-
-    vowels: List or string of vowels that appear in the language.
+    vowels: List, string, or unicode of vowels that appear in the language.
 Vowels that appear near the front appear exponentially more often.
     consonants: As vowels, but should be a list of consonants.
     constraint: This pattern is used to build syllables.
         (C) - random consonant